UDPM: Upsampling Diffusion Probabilistic Models: Related Work

 \section{Related Work}

 are latent variable models defined through a diffusion probabilistic model.
-Where on one side we have the data $\x_0\sim q_{\x_0}$ and on the far side we have pure noise $\x_L\sim q_{\x_{L}}$, both are related to each other using a Markovian diffusion process, where the forward process is defined by the joint distribution $ q(\x_{0:L}) $ and the learned reverse process by $p_\theta(\x_{0:L})$.
+On one side we have the data $\x_0\sim q(\x_0)$ and on the other side, we have pure noise $\x_L\sim q(\x_{L})$.
+Both are related to each other using a Markovian diffusion process, where the forward process is defined by the joint distribution $ q(\x_{1:L}|\x_0) $ and the reverse process by $p(\x_{0:L-1}|\x_L)$.
+Using the Markov chain property, $ q(\x_{1:L}|\x_0)$ and $p(\x_{0:L-1}|\x_L)$ can be expressed by